floppyears/dropwizardtest/README.markdown

 To obtain credentials for our specific database, you can contact Taylor.

-Compile application into single Java archive:
+Compile application into a single Java archive:

     $ gradle shadowJar